mozilla-ai/mcpd/docs/tutorial.md

 mcpd add time --tool get_current_time
 ```

-!!! note "Experiment with MCP servers"
+!!! tip "Experiment with MCP servers"
     You can quickly experiment with MCP servers before properly adding them to
     the `mcpd` configuration, by running the inspector tool:
     ```bash